chidhvilaskacham/LLMs/readme.md

-# 🐳 LLM-based Dockerfile Generator with Ollama
+# 🐳 LLM-based Dockerfile Generator

-This project uses a local Large Language Model (LLM) powered by [Ollama](https://ollama.com/) to generate Dockerfiles for different programming languages.
+This repository explores Large Language Models (LLMs) with a focus on practical applications and prompt engineering techniques.
+It provides Python code examples and resources to demonstrate how to effectively interact with LLMs for various tasks.

 ---